AST5240 – Cosmological Component Separation

 Recommended previous knowledge

-Intensive course with lectures and student-active group exercises.
+This is an intensive course with lectures and student-active group exercises.
 The course will last for two weeks with 20 hours of lectures and the rest of the time will consist of project work.
+Teaching will take place during the two last weeks of August in the autumn semester.
+It will not be possible to sign up for classes once teaching has started.
 Students are expected to give an oral presentation of the project work at the end of the second week of the course.
 Students are also to submit a written report two weeks after completion of the course.

 Group- or individual project assignment with an oral presentation and written submission.